The engagement gap in Employee Benefits no one talks about

 Closing this gap requires moving beyond the broadcast model of internal comms.

-We believe that the solution lies in a unique approach to communicating benefits.
-Where we match behavioral insights with unexpected, memorable activation.
+We believe that the solution lies in a unique approach to communicating benefits – matching behavioural insights with unexpected, memorable activation.

 The trick to striking benefits communications is about unravelling the complex.